banzaicloud/pipeline/docs/developer.md

 **Note:** If you followed the quick start guide this file should already exist.

-As of now the example config enables OAuth2 based authentication, and disables Drone deployment.
+As of now the example config enables OAuth2 based authentication.
 It can be changed by modifying the example.

 OAuth2 based authentication requires GitHub application, this can be created by following this [tutorial](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).